-On 12 December, Susie Jackson will give a workshop for SENSE on pricing and negotiating with confidence.
-During this online event, participants will learn what to consider and avoid when pricing their services and how to negotiate with clients who can’t afford to pay one’s rate.
+On 12 December 2022, Susie Jackson gave a workshop for SENSE on pricing and negotiating with confidence.
+During this online event, participants learnt what to consider and avoid when pricing their services and how to negotiate with clients who can’t afford to pay one’s rate.

-Below, Susie tells us more about her work and what we can expect from her workshop.
+Below, Susie tells us more about her work and her workshop.

 Could you tell us a bit about yourself and your background as a language professional?